Was Your VA Home Loan Declined? Don’t Take No For An Answer

 If your lender is not approved to do manual underwriting on VA home loans, you may be told you’re not approved without further explanation or options.

-Should this happen, ask your lender if they are able to manually underwrite VA loans.
-It’s much more work for the lender and the underwriter, and may require much more documentation from you, the borrower – but don’t take NO for an answer.
+Should this happen, ask your lender if manual underwriting is an option.
+It’s much more work for the lender and the underwriter, and may require much more documentation from you, the borrower – but don’t take NO for an answer…yet.

 My biggest fear is that when things get harder to do, some lenders will be unwilling to put in the extra time and energy to fight for you.
-We’re not one of those lenders.
+We’re are not those lenders.